 In my experience in the emergency room, I have occasionally seen patients who have had severe reactions from inhaling the smoke from burning leaves containing poisonous plants.
 These reactions are severe – you should NEVER burn any poisonous plants.

+We have three convenient Nashville walk in clinics to care for you when and where you need care.
 Our walk in clinic doors are open every day to our Nashville community.
-Complete Health Partners Urgent Care/Walk in Clinic is located at 6746 Charlotte Pike in the Nashville West Shopping Center by the old log cabin and Costco.
-We offer urgent and walk in care 7 days a week from 9am-7pm.
-With our new online check in, you can select a time that works for you and get seen on your schedule.
+Our West Nashville Urgent Care is located at 6746 Charlotte Pike in the Nashville West Shopping Center by the old log cabin and Costco.
+Our Downtown Nashville Urgent Care Clinic is located at the corner of 3rd Avenue and Church Street in Downtown Nashville.
+It is blocks from Broadway, the Ryman and Germantown.
+Our newest walk in clinic location is a Hendersonville Urgent Care Clinic located at 443 W Main Street.
+We offer urgent and walk in care 10 hours a day, 7 days a week.
+With our online check in, you can select a time that works for you and get seen on your schedule.
 Our Nashville urgent care serves patients all across Nashville – from Bellevue to Bordeaux and from downtown Nashville to Kingston Springs – we are Nashville’s partner in complete health.